 MCC grants complement other U.S. and international development programs that not only help poor countries rise out of poverty but also create a more secure and prosperous home front.
-There are two primary types of MCC grants:
+There are three primary types of MCC grants:

 - Compacts—large, five-year grants for selected countries that meet MCC’s eligibility criteria

 - Concurrent Compacts for Regional Investments—grants that promote cross-border economic integration, and increase regional trade and collaboration

 - Threshold Programs—smaller grants focused on policy and institutional reform in selected countries that come close to passing MCC’s eligibility criteria and show a firm commitment to improving their policy performance